GabrielSlima/blog/articles/software-development-life-cycle-analysis.md

     </p>
     <h3>Stakeholders</h3>
     <p>
+        Before continuing with the activities that composes the requirements analysis I would like to describe what a stakeholder is.
 Every organization is supported in some way by people or even other oganizations.
 Without them, the organization wouldn't exist.
 These groups are also called <i>Stakeholders</i>.
         An Stakeholder is a member of those groups.
 It can be an entire